avadex/avadex/README.md

 uniswap v3 fork
-for testing and demonstration on the avalanche network
+**for testing and demonstration on the avalanche network

-dont use in production
+**dont use in production

-contracts  are NOT AUDITED
+**contracts on the avalanche network  are NOT AUDITED

 Deployment addresses
 orginal UNISWAP *V3 Deployments are on ETHEREUM

-The latest version of @uniswap/v3-core, @uniswap/v3-periphery are deployed to Ethereum mainnet and all testnets at the same addresses.

 The source code is verified with Etherscan on all networks, for all contracts except UniswapV3Pool.
 We are working on getting the UniswapV3Pool contract verified with Etherscan.

-These addresses are final and were deployed from these npm package versions:

 @uniswap/v3-core: 1.0.0
 @uniswap/v3-periphery: 1.0.0
 | Contract | Address | Source Code | | ---------------------------------- | -------------------------------------------- | fuji wavax 0xd00ae08403B9bbb9124bB305C09058E32C39A48c | cchain wavax 0xB31f66AA3C1e785363F0875A1B74E27b85FD66c7 https://cchain.explorer.avax.network/address/0xE06B9a3C0A4314E00B33d9090a190ddC00a4DD01/contracts | UniswapV3Factory | 0x1F98431c8aD98523631AE4a59f267346ea31F984 | https://github.com/Uniswap/uniswap-v3-core/blob/v1.0.0/contracts/UniswapV3Factory.sol | fuji 0xF0e8A2197Bf142f509f0c78B88E62C7036c0AB80